|

 Just remember that you were witnesses to a part of each other's lives and so you will be special, in some way, to each other.

-Take the time also to do new things to help you
+Click for ideas to do new things to help you

-, and develop relationships with other people - my own mother started doing volunteer work once her children left home, as she needed to be busy with people around her to cope with the loneliness.
+move on from a sad goodbye, and develop relationships with other people - some people start doing volunteer work once their children leave home, as they needed to be busy with people around them to cope with the loneliness.

 New friendships take time so start building them now - but don't neglect that person leaving.

 It’s good to challenge yourself to find more friends because in any good relationship, you can find yourself getting lazy with meeting new people, because you don’t ‘need’ them.
+In fact, the space people leave behind when they go means an opportunity to connect with someone who can bring more and better experiences into your life - so get out there and choose who you want to invite in!

 Everyone enriches their own lives with more experiences (both the people leaving and those staying behind), and these can still be shared.
 Make sure you keep in touch, so you won't be missing out.